mindspore-ai/docs/docs/mindspore/migration_guide/source_en/performance_optimization.md

 ### Case 3: Optimize The Step Tail

 We run ResNet50 training script with 8 processes in MindSpore [ModelZoo](https://gitee.com/mindspore/models/tree/master ) , set batch size to 32, and each step cost about 23.6ms.
-We still want to improve the performance.
+We still want to improve each step time consumption.

-As we observed on the MindInsight UI page, step interval and FP/BP interval can not be improved more, so we try to optimize step tail.
+As we observed the step trace on the MindInsight UI page, step interval and FP/BP interval can not be improved more, so we try to optimize step tail.

 ![long_step_tail](images/profiler_case3_long_step_tail.png)

 *Figure 8: Step Trace with Long Step Tail*

-Step Tail is the duration for performing parameter aggregation and update operations in parallel training.
-Normally, AllReduce gradient synchronization waits until all the inverse operators are finished, i.e., all the gradients of all weights are computed before synchronizing the gradients of all machines at once, but with AllReduce tangent, we can synchronize the gradients of some weights as soon as they are computed, so that the gradient synchronization and the gradient computation of the remaining operators can be performed in parallel, hiding this part of the AllReduce gradient synchronization time.
-The slicing strategy is usually a manual attempt to find an optimal solution (supporting slicing greater than two segments).
+Step Tail duration contains AllReduce gradient synchronization, parameter update and other operations.
+Normally, AllReduce gradient synchronization waits until all the inverse operators are finished, i.e., all the gradients of all weights are computed before synchronizing the gradients of all machines at once.
+With AllReduce tangent, we can synchronize the gradients of some weights as soon as they are computed, so that the gradient synchronization and the gradient computation of the remaining operators can be performed in parallel, hiding this part of the AllReduce gradient synchronization time.

+The tangent strategy is usually a manual attempt to find an optimal solution (supporting slicing greater than two segments).
 As an example, ResNet50 network has 160 weights, and [85, 160] indicates that the gradient synchronization is performed immediately after the gradient is calculated for the 0th to 85th weights, and the gradient synchronization is performed after the gradient is calculated for the 86th to 160th weights.
+Here there are two segments, therefore the gradient synchronization is required to perform twice.

 Optimization code is shown below: